 Magnet cluster schools, like magnet schools, are also specialized, but they have neighborhood attendance boundaries and accept students who live within that boundary.
 (Students who live outside the boundary must submit an application in order to be considered for acceptance.)
 Magnet cluster schools focus their curriculum on one of five subject areas: fine and performing arts, world language, International Baccalaureate Primary or Middle Years, technology, or STEM.
 Transportation is not provided to incoming students.

-- Students have the opportunity to learn and grow in multiple art forms: dance, theatre, media arts, music, and/or visual arts.
+- learn and grow in multiple art forms: dance, drama, media arts, music, and/or visual art

-- Schools strive to use the program to make connections between arts learning and other subject areas (curriculum integration).
+- make connections between arts learning and other subject areas (curriculum integration)

-- Students are exposed to diverse arts opportunities and environments, both in and outside the Chicago community, whether through visiting artist partnerships, performances, or museum trips
+- are exposed to arts opportunities and environments, both in and out of the Chicago community, whether through visiting artist partnerships, performances, or museum trips

 Arts-Focused High Schools